Roskva-git/MtS/README.md

 - [Ethical approval](#ethical-approval)
 - [References](#references)

 For my master’s thesis, I use data from the *Mind the Sleep* project initiated by Margrethe Hansen and René Huster.
 The broader study examines how sleep relates to cognition and mental health.
-The current project focuses specifically on **cognitive control in a task-switching paradigm**, and how it varies as a function of sleep.
+The current project focuses on **cognitive control in a task-switching paradigm**, and how it varies as a function of sleep.

 A central challenge in cognitive neuroscience is determining whether cognitive measures reflect stable individual differences (traits) or fluctuate depending on situational factors (states).
 Evidence suggests that many commonly used measures of cognitive control show low reliability across time, indicating substantial variability that is not well understood.